OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 	  that, if set, will override the default display name for these items the first time the forum is created; after that, you must use the API or GUI to change them.

+	* ``AutoCreate`: A boolean that determine whether the corresponding boards are automatically created if course disussions are defined

 SharingScopesDisplayInfo
 	A dictionary, valid at any level, containing optional information about how the auto-created sharing scopes should be displayed.